Notifiarr/notifiarr/README.md

 `/etc/sudoers` and fix the path to `smartctl` if yours differs.
 If you monitor raid and use MegaCli (LSI card), add the appropriate sudoers entry for that too.

+Usage of smartctl on Windows requires running this application as an administrator.
+Not entirely sure why, but the elevated privileges allow smartctl to gather drive data.

 To monitor application disk I/O you may install `iotop` and add the sudoers entry for it, shown below.
 This feature is enabled on the website.